Posted by ESPN.com’s James Walker

 The Ravens are ranked No. 26 against the pass as cornerbacks Domonique Foxworth and Fabian Washington have struggled.
 Teams also are having success against Baltimore’s sub packages on third down against backups such as Frank Walker and Chris Carr.

-If Rolle is healthy enough to return in the next few weeks, he could at least be productive in nickel and dime situations.
+It's a big question mark at this point.
+But if Rolle is healthy, he could be productive at least in nickel and dime situations.
 Every little bit would help the Ravens.